jaredpalmer/typescript/README.md

 ## Comments
 1. Use JSDoc style comments for functions, interfaces, enums, and classes.
-2. Document crazy stuff
+2. Document crazy stuff.
+Always add `@see <url>` and the current date when referencing external resources, blog posts, tweets, snippets, gists, issues etc.
+3. Make note conditions upon which hacks and smelly code can be removed.

 ## Strings
-1. Use double quotes for strings.
+1. Use single quotes for strings.
+Double quotes around JSX string props.
 2. All strings visible to the user need to be localized (make an entry in diagnosticMessages.json).

 ## When to use `any`